 Did I try it myself?
 Yes!
 It gave a soft, golden glow to my tired gray-white locks.

 Want to learn more about rhubarb?
-Check out The Rhubarb Compendium.
+Check out our Rhubarb Plant Page.